 We would advise that these notice periods are treated as a minimum condition, and that as much notice as possible is given to avoid any delays with the verification process.

 You will need to provide any original catch certificates, Annex IV Processing Statements, or Storage documents, if they are applicable.
 Importer declaration must be completed on original catch certificate also, prior to posting.

 We would recommend that you post your original documentation via registered mail, and send to:

 Please also note that IUU verification checks that are completed by the SFPA, must be conducted before the Border Inspection Post (BIP) carries out their health and veterinary checks.
 Clearance of your products for the purposes of IUU, does not guarantee that your product will successfully clear the BIP checks.

 Further information for importers

-If you have any further questions that cannot be answered from these pages or the guidance documents, please contact us via email or phone.
+If you have any further questions that cannot be answered from these pages, please contact us via email or phone.